Skip to content

 Data Volumes in OICM provide a convenient way to manage data such as models, datasets, and other files required for AI workloads.

 OICM can be connected to external sources, for example Hugging Face or an S3-compatible Object Storage.
-Data from these sources is fetched and stored inside a Persistent Volume.
+Data from these sources is fetched and stored in a Data Volume.
 In addition, Data Volumes can be used to store data generated within the platform such as trained or fine-tuned models.
-All stored data in Data Volumes contributes to the File Storage Quota.
+All stored data in Data Volumes contributes to the respective storage quota (FS or OBS).

 Once created, Data Volumes make the stored data available to be attached to workloads within the same workspace.